KDE/documentation-develop-kde-org/content/docs/extend/plasma/aurorae/index_.md

 `Border<Direction>` is only required if the decoration is not in that direction; e.g. `BorderTop` is only required for decorations on the left, right or bottom. `Padding<Direction>` values can be used to provide shadows.
 The `ButtonWidth<Action>` values are optional, falling back to `ButtonWidth` if not specified.

+If the decoration handles are on a side other than the top, layout options where only an option for the top exist change their meaning, e.g. with `DecorationPosition=1`, `ButtonMarginTop` will mean `ButtonMarginLeft`, wheras e.g. the `TitleEdge` options remain unchanged.
+A shaded window will always have the decoration on the top, so the layout is transformed to be painted on the top again.

 The user can change border and button sizes in the settings dialog.
 The defaults are the settings specified in the configuration file.
 The configurable border size influences the right, left and bottom borders, the button size influences both the size of all buttons and the title height.

 It is important to remember that the buttons have to be scalable to correctly support this feature and that the borders may extend into the center element if the border size is changed.

 ## Metadata

-The theme must contain a file `metadata.desktop` for information about the theme such as name, author, licence, etc. The format follows the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html), staring with a group heading `[DesktopEntry]` and supporting the following entries:
+The theme must contain a `metadata.desktop` file for information about the theme such as name, author, license, etc. The format follows the [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html), starting with a group heading `[DesktopEntry]` and supporting the following entries:

 - `Name`: the name of the theme used in theme selection
 - `Comment`: a comment for the theme, e.g. "Aurorae theme inspired by Oxygen decoration"